Nexgent AI (NEXGENT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Nexgent AI Historical Price

-According to the latest data gathered on Nexgent AI live price page, the current price of Nexgent AI is 0.000192USD.
+According to the latest data gathered on Nexgent AI live price page, the current price of Nexgent AI is 0USD.
 The circulating supply of Nexgent AI(NEXGENT) is

 In the past 24 hours, Nexgent AI has shown a price movement of